asmaier/mostly-harmless/mostly-harmless.md

 this equation for $$B$$.

 However there is a way out of the dilemma.
-The reader might have noticed, that we didn't call $$A$$ or $$B$$ a number or a variable, but a transformation.
+The reader might have noticed, that we didn’t call $$A$$ or $$B$$ a number or a variable, but a transformation.
 We could have also called it also an operator.
 This should be a hint, that maybe simple numbers are not enough to solve such an equation.

-So let's think a bit.
+So let’s think a bit.
 Can this equation maybe interpreted in a geometrical way?
-Let's imagine the line of numbers.
+Let’s imagine the line of numbers.
 What we want is a way, to move or transform the point 1 to the point -1, but doing it with two steps (One step would be simple, this could be reflection at the zero point).
 If we draw the line on a sheet of paper and look from far away the solution might be become more obvious: The line is embedded on the two dimensional surface of the paper!
 So we might interpret our source point 1 in fact as a vector (1,0) and our target point -1 as vector (-1,0).
 Maybe this helps.
-Let's rewrite our equation in two dimensions
+Let’s rewrite our equation in two dimensions

 $$\begin{aligned}